What is GST?

 Not every business in India needs to register under GST.
 However, it becomes mandatory in the following situations:

 - Businesses whose turnover exceeds the prescribed GST registration limit.
-For most states, the limit is ₹40 lakhs for goods and ₹20 lakhs for services.
-In special category states, this limit is lower.
+For most regular category states, the current limit is ₹40 lakh for suppliers of goods and ₹20 lakh for service providers.
+In special category states, the threshold is typically ₹20 lakh for goods and ₹10 lakh for services (as notified for special category states).

-- Individuals or entities involved in interstateinter-state supply of goods.
+- Individuals or entities involved in inter-state supply of goods.

 - Businesses paying tax under the reverse charge mechanism.